dallison/neutron/neutron/docs/user_guide.md

 ### Time and Duration
 These are written as two 32-bit little endian fields.

 ### Constants
 Not present in the wire-format.

+## Compact Wire Format
+When the message is serialized, it is written into a buffer.
+There is no alignment of any field type.
+Message fields are written in the order specified in the `.msg` file.

+### Integers
+These are written in LEB128 format.

+### Floating point
+Written in binary in little-endian format.

+### Strings.
+Written as unsigned LEB128 length followed immediately by the bytes of the string, with no terminating zero byte.

+### Arrays (fixed size)
+Written as a contiguous sequence of the array type.

+### Vectors (variable size)
+Written as an unsigned LEB128 number of elements followed by a contiguous sequence of elements.

+### Messages
+Written as a full inline message (all the message fields) in sequence.

+### Time and Duration
+These are written as two 32-bit LEB128 fields.

+### Constants
+Not present in the wire-format.